SE-UUlm/snowballr/wiki/Contributing.md

 `${WORK_DIR}/database-development`, respectively.
 The database services are not exposed publicly and cannot be accessed directly by external PostgreSQL clients.
-The `*-development` services are used for development as they always use the latest version of the backend and frontend and must not be stable and contain user data expect for testing data.
+The `*-development` services are used for development as they always use the latest version of the backend and frontend and must not be stable and contain testing data.

 #### Networks